Key takeaways

 RELATED: Osteoarthritis vs. rheumatoid arthritis: Which one do I have?

-What can I take in place of meloxicam?
+What can I take instead of meloxicam?

 There are other options available to treat osteoarthritis, rheumatoid arthritis, acute pain, or gout flares that do not improve with meloxicam.
 The possible alternatives depend on the specific medical condition being treated and will vary among people.
 These alternative medications may include other types of NSAIDs, including oral and topical options, duloxetine (Cymbalta), topical capsaicin, acetaminophen, and corticosteroids.
 These options may be more suitable for specific individuals due to their different uses, side effect profiles, and dosages.